Astros OF Brantley shelved by season-ending shoulder surgery - KVIA

 Astros OF Brantley shelved by season-ending shoulder surgery

-HOUSTON (AP) — Houston Astros outfielder Michael Brantley will miss the rest of the season after having surgery on his right shoulder this week.
+HOUSTON (AP) — Houston Astros outfielder Michael Brantley will miss the rest of the season after he had right shoulder surgery.

 “There were a lot of different avenues that were taken to try to get Michael back on the field in time for the end of the season,” general manager James Click said Friday, “and ultimately, after consultation with our trainers and doctors, we ultimately came to the conclusion that this was the right path for him long-term for his health.”